nussl/nussl/documentation/getting_started/audio_signal_basics.rst

 Other basic manipulations
 -------------------------

-Now let’s add these two signals, signal1 and signal2:
+If we want to add the audio data in these two signals, it's simple.
+But there are some gotchas:

 >>> signal3 = signal1 + signal2
 Exception: Cannot add with two signals that have a different number of channels!